 The Typical Schedule By Year

 The firm system ensures that you are able to tailor your schedule to whatever your curricular needs/desires might be.
-The first year provides three elective blocks to either explore the different subspecialties, or if you have already decided upon your ultimate career, to begin crafting a curriculum that will accelerate your trajectory towards that career.
+Each year provides at least three elective blocks to either explore the different subspecialties, or if you have already decided upon your ultimate career, to begin crafting a curriculum that will accelerate your trajectory towards that career.
 All electives at Tulane are truly “elective,” meaning that you will never be forced into doing an elective just because the program needs someone to do “GI” for that month.
 With twenty standing electives from which to choose, and a program mindset that allows you to design your electives (i.e., international rotations, public policy rotations, school of public health and tropical medicine, research, etc.), your schedule will be limited by nothing other than your own creativity.
 This is part of the reason that Tulane residents fare so well in the fellowship matches and subsequent employment opportunities.

 REALLY COOL FEATURES OF THE FIRM SYSTEM